rpmiskin/k8s-hostpath-example/README.md

 This repo is a based on a run through of [Configure a Pod to Use a PersistentVolume for Storage](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/).

+It uses a local yaml files, rather than pulling from the Kubernetes website.
 This makes it easier to tinker with the files...

 I've run it using the k8s that is installed by Docker Desktop for Mac.
 In this scenario the host is a VM running on the Mac, but some host folders are